Andrew1OOO/Superlong-Integer/README.md

-# Superlong-Integer
+# Superlong-Byte
-A class that is used to represent 128 bit integers, and perform simple math operations
+A class that is used to represent 128 bit Bytes, and perform simple math operations